 Snowflake shines when it comes to scalability.
 This is because of its multi-cluster, shared data architecture.
 Snowflake allows you to isolate different workloads concurrently in a shared data layer.
 You can also create Virtual Warehouses for unlimited scale and concurrency and achieve your compute needs without downtime.

-Synapse offers both dedicated SQL pool and serverless SQL options.
+Azure Synapse offers both dedicated SQL pool and serverless SQL options.
 The former has a per-defined unit of scale (known as Data Warehouse Unit (DWU)) while the latter scales automatically to meet your scaling needs.

 Azure Synapse vs Snowflake: Administration

 Snowflake is a SaaS platform whose goal is to achieve near-zero maintenance.
 Companies don’t need full-time Snowflake administrators since Snowflake Cloud Services provides capabilities such as automatic clustering, built-in performance optimization, and materialized view maintenance.